qpSWIFT/qpSWIFT/README.md

   - Quadratic Program with only equality constraints

 ## Note
 **The project is still in active development.
 Feedback is highly appreciated.
-For any queries and suggestions please write to haewonpark@kaist.ac.kr**
+For any queries and suggestions please write to agp19@vt.edu, yanran@mit.edu or haewonpark@kaist.ac.kr**

 ## Citing qpSWIFT
 If you like qpSWIFT and are using it in your work, please cite the following paper\